Microsoft Sharepoint Connector#

 • Name: Name of the app

-• Supported account types: “Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)”
+• Supported Account Types: “Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)”

 • Redirect URI: This is the URL Microsoft will redirect the user to after successful authorization.
 This needs to be set to https://<your-server-url>/dataloader/sharepoint_plugin/pl/azure/authorized on your server.